ntutangyun/Documentation/docs/python-api.md

 Each sensor has the following common members:

- * `name` - name of sensor, to diffrentiate sensors of the same type, for example, to choose one out of multiple cameras attached to EgoVehicle
+ * `name` - name of sensor, to differentiate sensors of the same type, for example, to choose one out of multiple cameras attached to EgoVehicle
  * `transform` - property that contains position and rotation of a sensor relative to the agent transform
  * `enabled` - bool property, set to `True` if sensor is enabled for capturing and sending data to ROS or Cyber bridge